Carita Beach with smoking Mt Krakatau volcano

 Buses to Carita Beach leave from the Grogol Bus Terminal daily at 7 am and 9 am, and the trip takes about four hours.

 In the ocean off Carita is the new Krakatau Volcano, having risen again from the sea floor after it was totally destroyed in the 1883 eruption.
-Boat trips are regularly organised from the Krakatau Beach Hotel and leave from Labuan harbour.
+Boat trips are regularly organised and leave from Labuan harbour.
 At times when the volcano is active, flames and smoke are clearly visible from the beach.

 UJUNG KULON NATIONAL PARK